techidaily/site-extra-skills/source/_posts/new-pinnacle-of-image-capture-highlighting-the-best-10-4k-phone-cameras.md

 ---

 With the most powerful 4k smartphone on your hand, you can make your video stunning with some [4k video editing software](https://tools.techidaily.com/wondershare/filmora/download/).
-Here we will recommend you [Wondershare Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/)since it supports 4K ultra high definition video editing and allows you to add some cool visual effects, filters and overlays as well.
+Here we will recommend you [Wondershare Filmora video editor](https://tools.techidaily.com/wondershare/filmora/download/) since it supports 4K ultra high definition video editing and allows you to add some cool visual effects, filters and overlays as well.
 This software is available on both Windows PC and Mac computer, and you can now create proxy files and change the playback quality to a lower resolution (will not affect the final video quality) in Filmora for better video editing experience.
-And if you prefer to [edit videos on your Android phone](https://tools.techidaily.com/wondershare/filmora/download/) or iPhone, you can try[Filmora](https://tools.techidaily.com/wondershare/filmora/download/), which is a free [video editing app for both iOS](https://tools.techidaily.com/wondershare/filmora/download/) and Android.
+And if you prefer to [edit videos on your Android phone](https://tools.techidaily.com/wondershare/filmora/download/) or iPhone, you can try [Filmora](https://tools.techidaily.com/wondershare/filmora/download/), which is a free [video editing app for both iOS](https://tools.techidaily.com/wondershare/filmora/download/) and Android.

 ---